-As a company that works exclusively with credit unions and banks and is continuously evaluating their websites, it’s astounding to see how many credit union and bank websites are missing a fundamental element of website UX — a simple yet prominent and easily accessible search bar — with strong on-site search functionality behind it.
+As a company that works exclusively with banks and credit unions and is continuously evaluating their websites, it’s astounding to see how many bank and credit union websites are missing a fundamental element of website UX — a simple yet prominent and easily accessible search bar — with strong on-site search functionality behind it.

 What do we mean by that?
 More often than not, it’s an obvious blank, white rectangular box in the top right corner of a website, sometimes demarcated by the ubiquitous magnifying glass or the word, “search.”

 It’s the intuitive spot we’ve been trained by the Googles and Amazons of the digital world to enter a search query, a question, a string of vaguely sensible words — whatever it is that represents what we’re trying to find.

 Why is the presence of a prominent search bar so important to retail bank and credit union websites?
 We’ll share 7 top reasons with you in this blog post.

 7 Reasons Banks and Credit Unions Need a Search Bar

 1. Banking consumers don’t always know what they’re looking for (or what to call it).

 The world of banking is a complex one and, let’s face it, can look and sound like a foreign language to a population that’s only 57% financially literate.

 When banking consumers come to your website they may have some vague sense of what they are looking for, or a very specific transaction in mind that they need to execute, but they may not always know how to precisely define it.

 The presence of a search bar allows them to search for what they think it’s called, and search until they can find what it is they are looking for.*